cortside/coeus/shoppingcart-api/docs/CodingExercise.md

 >> do we want to test them on how to run dotnet ef or other method of creating and running the migration or give them instructions?

   - Apply the migration.
-- Create a new method in the existing customer controller and associated service to return all customer types and associated fields.
+- Create a new method in the existing customer controller and associated layers to return all customer types with the following properties: CustomerTypeId, Name, Description, TaxExempt.
+    - GET /api/v1/customertypes
 - Write a test for the service method.

+>> this says service method, which i took as domain service -- but should probably ask for integration test as well

 - Run the update-database method again from above to ensure Customer and CustomerType records exist in in your database.

 **Frontend**